Qiskit/qiskit_sphinx_theme/docs_guide/index.rst

 Overview
 ========

-In this site you can find an introduction to creating a Qiskit documentation project with :doc:`Sphinx <sphinx:index>` and `Diátaxis <https://diataxis.fr>`_, the documentation framework we are using in Qiskit, as well as some practical guides for Sphinx-related tasks and, finally, guidelines and examples for the pages that make up Qiskit's standard sidebar.
+The intent of the Qiskit docs guide is to help Qiskit maintainers improve their documentation and to provide recommendations for good practices for all Qiskit projects.

-The intent of this guide is to help Qiskit maintainers improve their documentation and to standarize it across all Qiskit projects.
+In this guide, you can find an introduction to creating a Qiskit documentation project with :doc:`Sphinx <sphinx:index>` and `Diátaxis <https://diataxis.fr>`_, the documentation framework we are using in Qiskit, as well as some practical guides for Sphinx-related tasks and, finally, guidelines and examples for the pages that make up Qiskit's standard sidebar.

 .. toctree::
    :caption: Introduction